phalcon-orphanage/docs/docs/en/installation.md

 php -m
 ```

-<h5 class='alert alert-danger' markdown='1'>Note that in some Linux based systems, you might need to change two `php.ini` files, one for your web server (Apache/Nginx), and one for the CLI.
+<h5 class='alert alert-danger'>Note that in some Linux based systems, you might need to change two `php.ini` files, one for your web server (Apache/Nginx), and one for the CLI.
 If Phalcon is loaded only for say the web server, you will need to locate the CLI `php.ini` and make the necessary additions for the module to be loaded. </h5>